sander-langendoen/Hide-Yoast-SEO-admin-output-for-non-admins/README.md

 General Information
 -------------------
-Hides annoying SEO stuff from Yoast SEO plugin for non administrators.
+Hides stuff from the Yoast SEO plugin for other users then administrators.
+Extremely useful for clients that do not need to have SEO meta fields/columns visible on their admin.

 Getting Started